A.S. Accounting

 ACCT 215 - Financial Accounting (4)

-An introduction to accounting emphasizing how general purpose financial statements communicate information about the business corporation's performance and position for users external to management.
+This course is an introduction to accounting, emphasizing how general-purpose financial statements communicate information about the business corporation's performance and position for users external to management.
 Approximately one third of the course emphasizes how the accountant processes and presents the information and includes exposure to recording transactions, adjusting balances and preparing financial statements for service and merchandise firms according to established rules and procedures.
-The balance of the course examines major elements of the statements such as cash, receivables, inventory, long-lived assets, depreciation, payroll, bonds, and other liabilities and stocks.
-Concepts of this course are applied to Managerial Accounting (ACCT 225).
-Students are advised to avoid any time lapse between these courses.
+The balance of the course examines major elements of the statements such as cash, receivables, inventory, long-lived assets, depreciation, time value of money, payroll, bonds, and other liabilities and stocks.
+Concepts of this course are applied to ACCT 225 (Managerial Accounting).
+Students are advised to avoid any time lapse between these two courses.

 ACCT 225 - Managerial Accounting (4)